ciax/utils/bin/readme-db.txt

    a. the fist column of index will have '%' which contains project
    b. each line will be splitted into the sorted dbs based on the first column
    c. the fist column is removed in the sorted db
-   d. index line will be stored into /utils/db/db-(table).csv
+   d. index line will be stored into ~/utils/db/db-(table).csv
+   e. the sorted dbs will be stored into ~/cfg.(project)/db

 ## Procedure for translation from csv to sqlite3 ##
  1. export csv file from spread sheet as exp-db